What is Your Money Story? (And How You Can Rewrite a New Money Story by Changing Your Money Mindset)Jun 20, 2022

 Don’t let your net worth affect your self-worth.

-If you have a negative net worth, don’t let it have a negative affect on your self-worth.
+If you have a negative net worth, don’t let it have a negative effect on your self-worth.
 If you implement an actionable game plan, soon your net worth will become positive, and you’ll be well on your way to financial independence.
 Don’t know what your net worth is or how to calculate it?
 Learn more here, and consider signing up for Personal Capital to use this free resource to track your net worth over the years!